Dr. Holly Dunlop

-Since 2003 Dr. Dunlop has been involved in general dental practice, as well as teaching with the University of Saskatchewan College of Dentistry in both the pediatric and prosthodontic departments.
+Dr. Dunlop has been involved in general dental practice since 2003.
+She has been a clinical instructor, having taught part time with the University of Saskatchewan College of Dentistry in both the pediatric and prosthodontic dentistry departments.
 While living for two years in California, she worked in private practice as well as taught in an Advanced General Dentistry program of the University of the Pacific Dental School in San Francisco.

 Dr. Dunlop is very happy to practice dentistry in her hometown of Saskatoon.
 She strives to continue providing patients with comprehensive dental care in a relaxed and family-focused atmosphere.

-Dr Dunlop is a member of the Canadian Dental Association, Saskatoon Dental Society, as well as the Women Entrepreneurs of Saskatchewan.
+Dr Dunlop is a member of the Canadian Dental Association, the College of Dental Surgeons of Saskatchewan and Saskatoon Dental Society.
 She speaks English and French.

 Dr. Joanna Mok